Reporting Police Misconduct in Australia

 Misconduct allegations which are general in nature can be reported directly to police.
-More serious allegations of police misconduct, such as corruption, can be made directly to the ombudsman or the Integrity Commission.
+More serious allegations, such as corruption, can be made directly to the ombudsman or the Integrity Commission.

-Strict time limits apply when reporting police misconduct in Tasmania.
+Strict time limits apply when reporting in Tasmania.
 Unless exceptional circumstances apply, you must lodge a complaint to Tasmania police within six months of the alleged misconduct.
-Similarly, a complaint must be lodged to the ombudsman within two years of the alleged police misconduct.
+Similarly, a complaint must be lodged to the ombudsman within two years of the incident.

 To find out more about how you can lodge a complaint against Tasmanian police for misconduct or corruption, read our dedicated article, Reporting Police Misconduct in Tasmania.

-Complaints of police misconduct are handled either by the South Australian police force or the ombudsman under the Police Act 1998 (SA), Police (Complaints and Disciplinary Proceedings) Act 1985 (SA) and Police Regulations 1999 (SA).
+Complaints are handled either by the South Australian police force or the ombudsman under the Police Act 1998 (SA), Police (Complaints and Disciplinary Proceedings) Act 1985 (SA) and Police Regulations 1999 (SA).

 The SA ombudsman is completely separate and impartial to the South Australian police.